rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 [^inductive]: This inductive reasoning should be confused with mathematical (or structural in PLT) induction.
 Believe it or not it sometimes is.

 _side_note_start
 Formal reasoning[^formalprog] is the only approach humans have figured out to solve complex problems correctly on the first go (without trial and error associated with empirical reasoning).
-In this post, I am not separating the formal out, it is bundled into deductive.
+In this post I am not separating the formal out, it is bundled into deductive.
-Isolating formal reasoning process could be relevant to this post.
 I have struggled with this decision, at the end I decided to simplify things and keep formal reasoning bundled into the more broad deductive process.
 _side_note_end

 [^formalprog]: The term _formalism_ has special meaning in mathematics, I use it colloquially (e.g. all mathematics is formal).
 Examples of formal approaches popular among FP-ers could be equational reasoning, use of logical implication (e.g. with Haskell type class constraints), use of mathematical or structural induction (e.g. with inductive types like a functional list prove properties of, say, the implementation of `map`).
 Readers familiar with equational reasoning may agree with me about its similarity to a refactoring process where developer mentally verifies that the new code is equivalent to the old.
 The line between formal and informal is sometimes thin.

-You may think that I am spending too much time explaining the obvious:  any engineering will have a strong empirical side.
+You may think that I am spending too much time explaining the obvious:  any engineering will have a strong empirical side, engineers like to tinker with tings.
 I assume that some readers are like me and have not thought about it before.
 The next section goes deeper into the empirical nature of coding.

 ## Coding by experimenting and observing

-Consider these tools and processes:  debuggers (_observe_ execution of statements), loggers (record _observed_ behavior), testing (_observe_ app behavior and _draw general conclusions_ about app working properly), TDD (pre-define _observation_ outcomes for the code), design patterns[^patterns] (generalize code _observed_ to work well).
+Consider these tools and processes:  debuggers (_observe_ execution of statements), loggers (record _observed_ behavior), testing (_observe_ app behavior and _draw general conclusions_ about app correctness), TDD (pre-define _observation_ outcomes for the code), design patterns[^patterns] (generalize code _observed_ to work well).
 I encourage you to think about tools and processes that are targeting deductive process, there are some!

 [^patterns]: Design patterns are an interesting bunch because they include some deductive work.
 E.g. factory decouples idiosyncratic aspects of object construction and decoupling is known to be beneficial.